adamhughes86/assets-skeleton/README.md

 Grunt, Sass, Bower and Bourbon need to be installed on a global basis

 ## Bower installation
 Bower is used for the installation of modules.
 The bower_component's folder is store in the web directory.
-Do not commit the bower_components folder.
+We *do commit* the bower folder
 A bower.json file will installed basic packages that are used on the site.
 More packages can be added on a per project basis.
 Bower will need to be installed for the project when pulling down from git.